If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Object ID: $05

-Is a test of the Guard Satellite's animations, if you press B it will change animation to spinning and if you press it again it returns to the first animation, and where it would be Mega Man's lives icon will change to PN and some numbers that probably corresponds to the animation sprites.
+A test object used to debug the Guard Satellite's animations.
+Pressing B will toggle between opening and spinning animations.
+When loaded, this object replaces the life icon with "PN" and some numbers that probably correspond to the animation sprites.
 Interestingly, it uses an early version of the Guard Satellite sprites.

 Drill Enemy